Charlotte

 Trivia & Famous Residents

-The 1st Black Mayor, Harvey B. Gantt, was critical to Charlotte becoming an attractive, growing city
+The 1st Black Mayor of Charlotte, Harvey B. Gantt, was critical to the city’s present growth